 This is by far the most common type of tree damage after a storm bearing strong winds has passed through an area.
 When assessing the extent of the storm damage to any tree branch, you must do so by determining where the branch damage took place in regards to that branch’s collar.
 A branch collar is the area at the base of a tree branch where it widens and attaches to the main trunk of a tree.
 There are smaller branch unions found throughout the length of a branch too.

 Any severe damage that is done to a branch prior to the branch collar means that branch normally can simply be pruned off to help that tree become healthy again.
 Prune it off at the nearest unaffected branch union or in cases of severe damage prune the entire branch off back to its branch collar.

 This article is very general in nature and tree damage is often best assessed on a case by case basis.
-Give us a call at 386-310-8022 and Aardvark Tree Service would be happy to answer any questions or concerns you have about your damaged trees.
-We are experts at assessing damage on the wide variety of trees found in Daytona Beach, New Smyrna Beach, Deland, and the surrounding areas.
+Give us a call and we would be happy to answer any questions or concerns you have about your damaged trees.
+We are experts at assessing damage on the wide variety of trees found in Central Florida.

 For help with your tree removal project, please give our team a call 24/7.